 Best Kitchen Gifts for Busy Parents

-This round up of kitchen appliances and tools includes some of my very favorite must-haves for feeding a family.
-These are the things that I use again and again—the things that I’ve found to be totally worth the investment.
+This roundup of kitchen appliances and tools includes some of my very favorite must-haves for feeding a family.
+These are the things I use again and again—the things I’ve found to be totally worth the investment.

-It took me a few months to really sing the praises of the Instant Pot but I now love it.
-It’s perfect for making big batches of beans and grains and it’s my favorite way to cook dinner when I have to be running around picking up the kids from evening activities.
+It took me a few months to really sing the praises of the Instant Pot, but I now love it.
+It’s perfect for making big batches of beans and grains, and it’s my favorite way to cook dinner when I have to run around picking up the kids from evening activities.

-We use our kettle 2-3 times each day and it’s so much faster than a stove top kettle, like crazy fast.
+We use our kettle 2-3 times each day and it’s so much faster than a stove-top kettle I mean like crazy fast.
 It’s also how I heat water to thaw peas and soften grated sweet potato for muffins, hummus, or quesadillas.

-A few years ago, I saved up and bought a Vitamix for myself and I use it at least once a day, if not more, every single day.
+A few years ago, I saved up and bought a Vitamix for myself and I use it at least once a day.
 It’s amazing for smoothies, but I also use it to grind oat flour, to blend up muffin batter, to blend up soups, and so much more.

-You may think, whomp whomp, what a not exciting gift…but let me tell you, these towels are awesome!
+Whomp whomp, not exciting gift… right?!
+But let me tell you, these towels are awesome!
 My goal is to only have these towels in my kitchen since they are FAR more absorbent than any others and just making cleaning up and drying hands a little more efficient.

 I never thought I’d use this as much as we do, but it’s perfect for keeping pancakes warm while you finish the batch and for heating a big stack of tortillas and keeping them warm at the table.
 We use ours 2-3 times each week!
-Stoneware Tortilla and Pancake Warmer, $24.95

 What’s your favorite gift to give busy moms (or yourself!)?
 I’d love to know, so please comment below.